Games & Quizzes

 /diˈzərts/

 what person deserves with regard to reward or more usually punishment.
 Bare areas of land often with few plants and water.
-To leave a place for ever; abandon.
+To leave when one is needed or expected to stay.